JoshGannon/joshgannon.github.io/_posts/2022-02-20-How to work well as a traveler.md

 ##### HR

-Worker personal residence (mail and street address) is in a locale that is approved by the employer (ex: State and Country).
+Worker personal residence (mail and street address) is in a location that is approved by the employer (ex: State and Country).
 CPA and Law firms can be established, to keep personal paperwork tidy - they are experts in supporting travelers.
 These firms are worker advocates and that relationship also benefits employers.
 They are encouraged but are not subject to disclosure to the employer.

 ##### Internet